-• Any member of staff who is concerned that there is a possibility that a child is being harmed or is at any risk, has a duty of care to bring their concern to the shift leader, line manager or one of the Children's Trust social workers as soon as possible, however unsure they are or however small it may seem.
+Any member of staff who is concerned that there is a possibility that a child or vulnerable adult is being harmed or is at any risk, has a duty of care to bring their concern to the shift leader, line manager or one of the Children's Trust social workers as soon as possible, however unsure they are or however small it may seem.

-Allegations made by a child or parent
+Concerns expressed by a child/vulnerable adult or parent

-- If a child or parent tells you something concerning simply listen to them.
+- If a child, vulnerable adult or parent tells you something concerning simply listen to them.
 Explain that you will have to pass on the information.
 Make notes immediately of any times, dates and of what has been said.
 Tell your manager or a social worker.
-Follow the procedural flow chart and complete IRAR - For children with complex disabilities it may be difficult for them to communicate that they are being abused we must be prepared to hear their voice via an advocate or to observe for changes in behaviour or abuse which may signal abuse.
+Follow the procedural flow chart and complete IRAR - For children and adults with complex disabilities it may be difficult for them to communicate that they are being abused we must be prepared to hear their voice via an advocate or to observe for changes in behaviour or abuse which may signal abuse.

-If the child is injured
+If the child or vulnerable adult is injured

-- Any child who has sustained an injury or is in any medical danger should be examined by a doctor on site (or out of hours doctor) as soon as possible in order to stabilise and treat prior to potential transfer for child protection medicals. - In cases of suspected sexual abuse, a medical assessment can only be undertaken if agreed by a Social Services Strategy Meeting.
+- Any child or vulnerable adult who has sustained an injury or is in any medical danger should be examined by a doctor on site (or out of hours doctor) as soon as possible in order to stabilise and treat prior to potential transfer for assessment or child protection medicals. - In cases of suspected sexual abuse, a medical assessment can only be undertaken if agreed by a Social Services Strategy Meeting.

-Informing parents
+Informing parents and family

 • Careful consideration should be given to when and how parents are informed in cases when parents could have been involved and this may prejudice the investigation.
-This should be decided in consultation with the Head of social work and the child's Local Authority Social Worker.
+This should be decided in consultation with the Lead social worker and the Local Authority Social Worker.